asimons04/tesseract/README.md

 ### Image/Media Proxying and Caching
+Privacy conscious users have long requested media be proxied through Lemmy.
+While I can't add that to the API, I can add it to the UI.
+Additionally, since the media is already flowing through Tesseract, it made sense to optionally cache the proxied media for re-use.

 - Enhance user privacy, reduce bandwidth to other instances, and speed up serving content to your users.
 - Can cache any media proxied through it.
 Tesseract can act as a caching proxy for your instance as well as cache media originating on other instances as well as outside resources (Giphy, Catbox, Imgur, Yarn, etc).
 - Administrators must explicitly enable this module, and users must enable media proxying in their app settings.

 ### Fediseer Integration
 - See any endorsements, hesitations, and censures given to instances you're interacting with.